umd-lhcb/ut-hw-doc/docs/burnin/burnin_hw_setup/burnin_hw_setup.md

 The connections to the pins of the pi in the diagram are the same as the connections to the pins of the pi in use for the burn-in.

+!!! warning
+    It has been observed that the w1 devices (`/sys/bus/w1/devices/`) lost connections with the pi for unknown reason.

+    If you see the error from `CtrlClient.py`:
+    ```
+    An error occurred when trying to read sensor: /sys/bus/w1/devices/28-0000098d8197/w1_slave
+    ```

+    or no temperature reading in logs/DataServer.log, try replugging the 3 GPIO connectors and the thermal sensor breakout board connectors.